 In 1995, Ohi Racecourse formed a friendly relationship with Santa Anita Park in the USA, inviting jockeys from the California circuit to ride in Japan.
-The friendly jockey series lasted for several years, and for the first time in 2011, the Tokyo Metropolitan Racing Association held the "Santa Anita Trophy" race as the international invitational race at Ohi Racecourse to commemorate 25 years of night racing.
+The friendly jockey series lasted for several years.
 In 2013, Tokyo City Keiba (Ohi Racecourse) and the Korean Racing Authority initiated the first-ever "Japan-Korea international invitational race," inviting each organization's horses to run in Ohi Racecourse and Seoul Racecourse, respectively.
-The two-race series was first held at Seoul Racecourse in August, with three Japanese runners.
+The two-race series was first held at Seoul Racecourse with three Japanese runners.
+Since then, this international exchange races have been held once a year at each racetrack.